HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work introduces HandCept, a novel visual-inertial proprioception framework for dexterous hands—addressing limitations not previously resolved in the literature.
+This work introduces HandCept, a novel visual-inertial proprioception framework for dexterous hands—addressing accurate and latency-free dexterous hand proprioception, which is not previously resolved in the literature.
 HandCept estimates joint angles using a zero-shot visual-inertial approach, combining IMU readings and synthetic visual pose predictions within a latency-compensated EKF.
 We validate HandCept through two primary experiments.
 First, we demonstrate that 9-axis IMUs exhibit stable and uniform behavior across multiple orientations, enabling shared-base calibration and reducing setup complexity.
-Second, we show that HandCept achieves state-of-the-art accuracy, with joint angle errors maintained between $2^{\circ}$ to $4^{\circ}$ without observable drift.
+Second, we show that HandCept achieves state-of-the-art accuracy, with joint angle errors maintained generally between $2^{\circ}$ to $4^{\circ}$ without observable drift.

-In the future, we have three directions.
+In the future, we have four directions.
 Firstly, an improved real-time property both for the visual estimation algorithm and EKF estimation algorithm will be made.
-Secondly, visual estimation with a fine-tune technique should be introduced for a better stability.
-Thirdly, other perception components should be included such as torque, compliance, and tactile.
+Secondly, visual estimation with a fine-tune technique should be introduced for a better stability and visual occlusion scenarios.
+Thirdly, based on the IMU, encoders, and camera, we will extend the current system with force sensing capability.
+Finally, adaptation to other dexterous robot platforms will be investigated.